wendywarren/ac-type/_type-3/index.md

 	</tbody>
 </table>

+#### Remember Type 1 and 2 Rules?

+In your first and second semesters of Typography, you learned the fundamentals.
+These reles need to be adhered to for this semester.
+If you need to be reminded, [Butterick's Practical Typography](https://practicaltypography.com){:target="_blank"} web site is a good reference.

 #### Classes

 Each class will start with three activities.
 Each of you will present a <a href="{{site.baseurl}}/type-3/type-family-pairing/index.html" title="Type family pairing">type family pairing</a> and a <a href="{{site.baseurl}}/type-3/typographer-of-the-week/index.html" title="Typographer of the week">typographer of the week</a>.
 These are short presentations accompanied by the submission of a single-page explainer.